Full Circle: A Brief History of NeXT

 Jobs also hoped to integrate many of the features that were only available on high-end workstations and Macs, including a WYSIWYG interface, an intuitive user interface, and a fully multitasking operating system (which the Mac did not yet have).

 Jobs went to several Macintosh developers and sold them on the idea.
-Because of Apple's copyright policies, several of the unreleased programs developed at Apple were owned by developers who now worked at NeXT.
-As a result, the first commercial product that NeXT released was WriteNow, which was developed in tandem with MacWrite (it was meant as a fail-safe in case MacWrite didn't pull through).
+Because of Apple’s copyright policies, several unreleased programs that had been developed at Apple were owned by developers, who now worked at NeXT.
+As a result, the first commercial product that NeXT released was WriteNow, which was developed in tandem with MacWrite (it was meant as a fail-safe in case MacWrite didn’t pull through).

 WriteNow generated some needed revenues for the company and also attracted new investors.
 In early 1986, Ross Perot became the second largest shareholder in the company.